-Places allowed to visit in Sri Lanka by COVID19
+Places allowed to visit in Sri Lanka

-Travellers may also leave the hotel during quarantine for sightseeing, provided they do so with care.
+Travellers may leave the hotel during quarantine for sightseeing, provided they do so with care.
 More than a dozen tourist sites and attractions are open to foreign visitors, but some restrictions may apply.

 Has tourism in Sri Lanka increased?